realA10001986/Time-Circuits-Display/README.md

  ```

 "ETTO lead", ie the lead time between IO14 going high and the actual start of a time travel is defined as 5000ms (ETTO_LEAD_TIME).
 In this window of time, the prop can play its pre-time-travel (warm-up/acceleration/etc) sequence.
 The sequence inside the time "tunnel" follows after that lead time, and when IO14 goes LOW, the re-entry into the destination time takes place.

+If external gear is connected to IO14 and you want to use this control feature, check **Use compatible external props** in the Config Portal.

 ## Flash Wear